nathmota/funda-analysis/README.md

     ```
    The application runs on port 8080.
 To access Airflow's interface, open your web browser and navigate to http://127.0.0.1:8080/dags.

 5. In the Airflow DAG's page, click on the 'funda_tasks_dag'.
-At the upper right hand corner there is a play button, click on it and then, 'Trigger DAG'.
+At the upper right hand corner there is a play button, click on it and then, **Trigger DAG**.

    Once the three tasks have a dark green circle, the tasks are successfully finished.
 Otherwise, red circles indicates failure, and if you click on the task and then the 'Logs' tab, you can check error messages.

 6. **(optional)** Edit the parameters used for web scraping as you need (on the `src/webscraping_script.py` file).
 The default parameters used for this project were following:
    ```bash